-Note: You are currently viewing documentation for Moodle 3.3.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: James Neill/Moodleposium/2009/ArnoldChirnsideCarter.
+Note: You are currently viewing documentation for Moodle 3.4.
+Up-to-date documentation for the latest stable version of Moodle is likely available here: James Neill/Moodleposium/2009/ArnoldChirnsideCarter.

 Main page: Moodleposium/2009/ArnoldChirnsideCarter

 James Neill's notes

 This was a low-key, casual, but purposeful session with a small (10-15?)
 VLE-manager type of people at mostly Australian and New Zealand higher education institutions.

 A possible move towards creating a group/network/alliance of VLE-manager-type-people in the Australiasian region was put forward - initially by Helen Carter from University of Canberra, but this session was chaired by Alan Arnold from UC and Derek Chirnside from University of Canterbury, Christchurch, NZ.

 Being a mere academic, I mostly listened and made the odd suggestion/comment.